 - Add it into the batter of your chocolate cupcake instead of refined flour and make your chocolate cupcakes healthy.

 - You can also use ragi to make a millet dosa, uttapam, bread, roti etc.

 Kidney Beans: Heart Healthy Legumes

 Due to the hypocholesterolemic properties of kidney beans, their regular intake helps reduce the risk of cardiovascular diseases.
-Therefore, research suggests that kidney beans are beneficial when used as a meat substitute.

 As per studies, regular intake of kidney beans leads to decreased LDL cholesterol, which improves overall heart health.
 In addition, kidney beans contain less saturated fat and high amounts of protein, contributing to a healthy heart.
 The potassium in kidney beans also contributes to better heart health by promoting better heart muscle functioning.